shabiel/FM-HTML-Documentation/DOCUMENTATION_TODO.md

 ## Browser now works without Kernel
 The Fileman Browser now works without the device file and can be invoked from Fileman directly.

-## Replace/With Maximum Length
+## Replace/With Maximum Length (DONE)
 The replace prompt only supported input up to 245 characters long.
 Now it supports any length up to ^DD(“STRING_LIMIT”)

-## Reverse collation on Complex New Style Indexes when doing partial matches
+## Reverse collation on Complex New Style Indexes when doing partial matches (Bug fix only--don't add to manual)
 Previously, a compound new style index configured to sort in reverse order still sorted in forward order upon partial matches even when it sorted in reverse when listing entries using “??”.
 Now, it will correctly sort in reverse order when displaying partial matches.